 The reports and stakeholder feedback would enable the poultry boards and commission to confirm whether viable insurance products can be delivered by viable business entities and whether that entity exists at this time.

-- Phase 4 Stakeholder Engagement Strategy - Evaluation of the financial response mechanisms.
+• Evaluation of the existing financial response mechanisms.